jamiealquiza/bicache/README.md

 # Design

 In a pure MRU cache, both fetching and setting a key moves it to the front of the list.
 When the list is full, keys are evicted from the tail when space for a new key is needed.
-An item that is hit often remains in the cache by probability that it was accessed recently.
+An item that is hit often remains in the cache according to the probability that it was accessed recently.

-Commonly, a cache miss works as follows: `cache get` -> `miss` -> `backend lookup` -> `cache results`.
-If a piece of software were to traverse a large list of user IDs stored in a backend database, it's possible that the cache capacity will be much smaller than the number of user IDs available in the database.
-This will result in the entire MRU being flushed and replaced.
+A common cache miss/set flow is as follows: `cache get` -> `miss` -> `backend lookup` -> `cache results`.
+If an application were to to perform this procedure over a large set of items, it's possible that the entire MRU is flushed and replaced.

 Bicache isolates MRU scan thrashing by promoting the most used keys to an MFU cache when the MRU cache is full.
 MRU to MFU promotions are intelligent; rather than attempting to promote MRU tail items, Bicache asynchronously gathers the highest score MRU keys and promotes those that have scores exceeding keys in the MFU.
 Any remainder key count that must be evicted relegates to MFU to MRU demotion followed by MRU tail eviction.